 The MED and MIT thesis options require a thesis or field project as part of the degree.
-The thesis/field project must be developed in consultation with the candidate's advisor and the student's graduate committee.
+The thesis/ field project must be developed in consultation with the candidate's advisor and the student's graduate committee.
+Please refer to Graduate Handbook for the committee formation and thesis guidelines.
 It will be characterized in the following way: